-Odd, Obscure, Fun and Frankly Fascinating Facts You Didn't Know About Dill
+Odd, Obscure, Fascinating And Frankly Fun Facts About Dill

 Dill is a deep green herb with feathery, delicate leaves.
 If you've ever seen it fresh, you'll recognize it right away.
 Its appearance is that distinctive.
 Dill also has a curious flavor that, on first tasting it, makes you think maybe you don't like it - but then something amazing happens.
 After a moment, you realize sour actually tastes pretty good.
 The flavor of dill is cooling on a hot day, can distract you from the fishy taste of fish and turns a humble cucumber into a vegetable to be reckoned with.